AI Agents in Microsoft Power Platform: Enterprise Automation Evolution

 • Human in the loop + AI collaboration

 This represents a major shift in enterprise process design.
+AI agents don't just execute instructions—they reason, decide, and adapt.

 Key Capabilities of AI Agents